 A cool way to cross the blue (sometimes brown) Danube is walking under the Reichsbrücke (Imperial Bridge) which has both pedestrian and cycle lanes tucked in below the road surface.
 When we crossed it, a cycle tour group blocked the pedestrian lane at one point, forcing us onto the rather fast cycle lane – cue gnashing of teeth and narky remarks.
 On the approach to the bridge is an impressive cannabis grow shop, basically a huge dope farm, which is a shock to see on a main street in a European city.
 Equally cool is to return by jumping on a train from a U-Bahn stop in the bridge’s underbelly.

 Our hotel was in Vienna’s Leopoldstadt district, the Jewish part of the city.
 It was disturbing to note there were armed guards outside some buildings.
 This was also the case with the city’s Jewish Museums.
 They stood out because there were none posted at other museums.
-The guards are a consequence of a terrorist shooting at a kosher restaurant in 2020.
 The need to defend Jewish landmarks seemed especially poignant after a visit to the Museum Judenplatz, which taught us things we didn’t realise about the roots of antisemitism.
-Just to add an intensity to this poignancy, outside is the Memorial for Holocaust Victims.
+Just to add an intensity to this poignancy and prejudice, outside is the Memorial for Holocaust Victims.

 Portable gardens